-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hemet is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hemet is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Hemet who work in office and administrative support (15.15%), sales jobs (10.57%), and personal care services (7.77%).
+Unlike some cities, Hemet isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hemet are a mix of both white- and blue-collar jobs.
+Overall, Hemet is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Hemet who work in sales jobs (12.55%), office and administrative support (11.26%), and management occupations (6.68%).

-The per capita income in Hemet in 2010 was $18,284, which is lower middle income relative to California and the nation.
-This equates to an annual income of $73,136 for a family of four.
+The per capita income in Hemet in 2018 was $19,814, which is low income relative to California and the nation.
+This equates to an annual income of $79,256 for a family of four.
 However, Hemet contains both very wealthy and poor people as well.

-Hemet is a very ethnically-diverse city.
+Hemet is an extremely ethnically-diverse city.
 The people who call Hemet home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Hemet, accounting for 45.76% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Hemet residents report their race to be White, followed by Black or African-American.
-Hemet also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.60% of the city’s residents.
-Important ancestries of people in Hemet include English, Irish, Italian, and French.
+Important ancestries of people in Hemet include German, Irish, English, Italian, and French.

 The most common language spoken in Hemet is English.
 Other important languages spoken here include Spanish and Tagalog.